Nenets

 Park History

 Nenets Nature Reserve was established in 1997 to protect critical coastal habitat for walrus, waterbirds, and the broader tundra ecosystem from expanding oil and gas exploration in the Nenets Autonomous Okrug.
-The reserve creation responded to concerns about petroleum development disturbing sensitive wildlife aggregations.
-International recognition includes Ramsar designation for the wetlands.
+[1] The reserve creation responded to concerns about petroleum development disturbing sensitive wildlife aggregations.
+Wetland areas within and adjacent to the reserve have been nominated for international recognition under the Ramsar Convention on Wetlands.

 Major Trails And Attractions